vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 # Is there such a thing as a perfect build system?
 (Part V)
 (thoughts in progress...)

+In the field of software construction, most problems can be solved by adding another layer of indirection.
+The property I am looking for is to be able to (a) avoid those layers and (b) if needed, write the indirections myself with a basic understanding of how a tool works.

-In part IV, I had to take a detour to learn about `conan`, in order to meet my preferential objective of picking tools that do one thing and do it well; and to build the `ad-hoc` project with minimal steps (for the developer or release engineer)
+In part IV I had to take a detour to learn about `conan`, a tool that seems to align with my preferences, in order to be able to build the `ad-hoc` project with minimal steps (for the developer or release engineer)

-> [!NOTE]
-> In the field of software construction, most problems can be solved by
-> adding another layer of indirection.
-The property I am looking for is
-> to be able to (a) avoid those layers and (b) if needed, write the
-> indirections myself with a basic understanding of how the tools work.

 To recap, the plan was:
 - [x] Figure out how to fetch third-party dependencies (`uv` and `uvw`).